squinkylabs/SquinkyVCV/docs/shaper.md

 ### Classic wave shaping

-In the most common use case, the waveshaper is often connected directly to the output of a VCO.
+In the most common use case, the waveshaper is connected directly to the output of a VCO.
 This gives a large number of different sounds from the VCO.
 Extreme settings are often used, with folding being a classic example.

 Is the Folder shape is selected, modulating the gain or offset inputs will cause dramatic timbre shifts, so often a patch will modulate the gain with an ADSR or map it to a MIDI control.

-When using Shaper this way, the DC filter should be left off.
-The 4X oversampling is a good setting to start with, as 1X will generate a huge amount of aliasing.
+When using Shaper this way DC should be removed, so leave the switch in the AC position.
+16X and 4X oversampling are both good setting to start with, as 1X will generate a huge amount of aliasing.
 If your ears are sensitive to aliasing you might prefer the 16X setting.

-Make sure to check out the relevant videos, below, to learn how to do this.
+Make sure to check out the relevant videos, below, to learn more about this patch.

 ### Distortion